-Well, from the very moment you give birth to your first child, you’ll be able to tell how your friends and family members really feel about you from the gifts they buy for your children.
+Well, from the very moment you give birth to your first child, you’ll be able to tell how your friends and family members really feel about you from the gifts they buy for your kids.
 You’ll know when someone’s loving your child up and is supportive of your parenting choices.
 Likewise, you’ll know if someone’s sadistically taking aim at your new parent nerves.

 If you’re not aware of the history of the whistle, it was invented in 1883 as a way for police officers to attract attention.
 It’s since fallen into the wrong hands.
 Now, toddlers across the world have these torture devices in their sweaty little hands, and they are using them to demand attention.

 Say goodbye to your peaceful lie-ins, quiet mornings or headache-free moments.
 Once there is a whistle in your life, your life is over.
 Oh, and the great thing about whistles, the people who secretly hate you will say things like “You can never have too many whistles.”
 They’re lying.
 One is too many.

 You probably already think your child is loud enough.
 Her deafening cries have ensured you haven’t enjoyed a full night’s sleep in over three years.
 She can silence an entire restaurant with the mid-tantrum shrieks over her pasta being the wrong shape.
 And she came pretty close to perforating your ear drum that time you gave the green plate when obviously she only wanted the purple one.
 How another person could look at your child and think if only she was louder is beyond you.

 This might sound a lot like a whistle, but it’s worse.
 Seriously, there are different notes so the sound will change.
 Erratically, of course.